 Let me start by saying that Kuala Lumpur, by and large, is a lovely city.
 Despite the massive traffic jams, crowded spaces, and sometimes unbearable noise pollution, Malaysia’s capital is a vibrant, exciting city which continues to draw in tourists from around the world.

 However, if you’re living in K.L., or if you’ve lived in the city before, you’ll know exactly what I mean when I say that the city can sometimes be a little bit suffocating.
-The countless skyscrapers, the ridiculous crowds, and the hectic city life can really disorientate a person.
+What more now that we’ve been stuck at home for months due to the MCO!
+I think we all could do with some fresh air, don’t you think?

 Thankfully, you don’t have to hike up Mount Kinabalu or venture into the rainforests of Taman Negara for some peace and quiet!
-If you’re looking for some fresh air that’s near K.L., then look no further because here are 8 scenic hiking trails you could take to escape the bustling city confines of Kuala Lumpur!
+If you’re looking for some fresh air that’s near K.L., then look no further because here are 8 scenic hiking trails near K.L. you could take to escape the confines of this bustling city!

 1. Forest Research Institute Malaysia (FRIM) – Kepong, Kuala Lumpur